oadams/oadams.github.io/index.md

 When the wind blows, I may look something like this:
 <div style="text-align:center"><img src ="https://oadams.github.io/wind_small.jpg" /></div>

-As per some requests, the slides for my EMNLP 2016 talk can be found [here](https://oadams.github.io/emnlp16_slides.pdf).
-The paper (found [here](https://oadams.github.io/papers/emnlp2016.pdf)) won the best short paper award.

 My CV can be found [here](https://oadams.github.io/cv.pdf).

 My email address is my first name followed by my last name at gmail.com (all lowercase).